jeremy-ellis-tech/net-ipfs-http-client/README.md

 _Currently a work in progress_

 This library should be easy to use if you're familiar with the IPFS cli.
-Top level commands (eg. `ipfs cat`, `ipfs add`) are methods in the IPFS client class.
+Top level commands (eg. `ipfs cat`, `ipfs add`) are methods in `IpfsClient`.
 Subcommands are methods in the IPFS client's properties named after the subcommands.

 ie. `ipfs swarm peers` becomes `ipfs.Swarm.Peers()` and `ipfs add <file>` becomes `ipfs.Add("file")`.
 Easy!

+The only exception is if a valid 'top level' command has subcommands, since C# can't have methods and properties with the same name. ie. `ipfs config` and `ipfs config edit` becomes `ipfs.ConfigCommand()` and `ipfs.Config.Edit()`

 ## Examples
 ### Disconnect from all peers